0HugoHu/ECE564-HW3/README.md

-#  ECE564 HW2 - Persistent Storage
+#  ECE564 HW3 - Communications

 > **For the first time running the app, it will be slow to load the launch screen, because I used RealityKit pakage.**